 Series of 1875 $5 National Bank Note

-The First National Bank Of Shelbyville also printed 5,730 sheets of $5 1882 brown back national bank notes.
-A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
+The First National Bank Of Shelbyville also printed 4,075 sheets of $5 1882 brown back national bank notes.
+That it is not an exceptionally low number of sheets.
+However, you have to remember that we are talking about bank notes printed before 1902.
+Even a large print number could have a very low survival rate.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.

 Series of 1882 $5 Brown Back